Localization Under Consistent Assumptions Over Dynamics

 \subsection{Filtering}

-To implement the function $d(z)$ for partitioning the measurements into the dynamic classes, we use two filters.
+We use two filters to implement the function $f_d(z)$ for partitioning the measurements into the dynamic classes.

 First, a dynamic filter removes measurements originating from dynamic objects.
 The filter removes the ground plane and clusters the remaining points.
 The cluster centroids are stored and associated with the cluster centroids of the subsequent measurement.
-The estimated movement of the cluster centroids combined with the semantic labels were used to determine whether the cluster represents a dynamic object or a non-dynamic object.
+The estimated movement of the cluster centroids combined with the semantic labels was used to determine whether the cluster represents a dynamic or non-dynamic object.